-For the purpose of taxation, a company is deemed resident in Singapore if the control and management of its business is exercised in Singapore.
+For the purpose of taxation, a company is deemed resident in Singapore if the control and management of its business are exercised in Singapore.

-A Singapore branch of a foreign company is deemed as non-resident since the control and management is vested with an overseas parent company.
+A Singapore branch of a foreign company is deemed as non-resident since the control and management are vested with an overseas parent company.

 A Singapore resident company gets to enjoy the following privileges